-A good Dekalb County criminal defense attorney can be seen each week in either DeKalb County Recorders Court, DeKalb County State Court (Traffic Court), or The Magistrate Court of DeKalb County.
-Each court has jurisdiction over certain types of crimes, and the category of crime charged (misdemeanor or felony).
+A good Dekalb County criminal defense attorney can be seen each week in either DeKalb County Recorders Court, DeKalb County State Court (Traffic Court), or the Magistrate Court of DeKalb County.
+Each court has jurisdiction over certain types of crimes, and the category of the crime charged (misdemeanor or felony).

 A Dekalb County criminal defense attorney should have experience defending clients in all of these county courts, plus be familiar with these municipal courts:

 - Chamblee Municipal Court